AWS-Incident-Response-Automation-CDK/aws-incident-response-automation-cdk/README.md

 **NOTE:**
 - After the deployment is complete, you should verify the email in SES.
-- You should create a user in Cognito to be able to log in to the Dashboard.
+- Create a user in Cognito to be able to log in to the Dashboard.